 Leah Hardy, a first-year school psychology student, won the 2019 Utah Association of School Psychologists (UASP) Diversity Scholarship.
 The scholarship was designed to meet the needs of an increasing number of diverse school psychologists, and as a result, the increasingly diverse population of children they will serve.
 Hardy is a first-generation college student and is a member of the Navajo Nation.

-Hardy’s professor and thesis director, Ellie Young, was excited that Hardy was chosen for the scholarship.
-“She is a really hardworking, thoughtful student,” said Young.
+“She is a really hardworking, thoughtful student,” said Ellie Young, Hardy’s professor and thesis director.
 “She has a lot of fascinating life experiences that will help her to be a really compassionate and supportive school psychologist.”